 The Atterberg Limits Test is a classification test used to determine the moisture content at which fine-grained clay and silt soils transition between different phases.

-Performing these tests allow you to evaluate the shrink and swell potential of surface soil.
+Performing these tests allows you to evaluate the shrink and swell potential of surface soil.

 You’ll want to perform these tests in the early stages of structural design to ensure that the soil you’re working with performs as expected during construction.